rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-21.md

 ---

-Welcome to the #21 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
+Welcome to the #21 edition of Rust in Blockchain, the chillest newsletter about the chillest tech.
 [Previous: #20](/newsletters/old-fashioned-chill/).

 It's a great time to be a Rust programmer.